qdread/nasabio/methods/r_pipeline.md

 ## 2. Geodiversity

 For now this is just the mean, standard deviation, minimum, and maximum for continuous variables, and the richness (number of unique values) and diversity (Shannon entropy) for categorical variables.
+As of 30 November 2017, there is a sexy new workflow that both generates correct results and is much cleaner!
+All extraction and calculation of the basic geodiversity metrics that ignore spatial arrangement of points can be done with a single control R script and a single shell script to submit the remote jobs.

 ### 2.0 Define functions

 - `spatial_data_extraction/extractbox.r`: Defines function `extractBox()` to extract a square raster from the large latitude-longitude rasters that include either the entire contiguous USA or the entire world.
-Next defines function `statsByRadius()` for continuous variables and `diversityByRadius()` for categorical variables treated as non-ordinal.
-The latter functions load the entire cropped square raster into RAM, take subsets of the various circle sizes you input, and calculate summary statistics on them. **Note**: I edited these on 29 November.
+Next defines functions `summstats_continuous()` and `summstats_categorical()` to calculate summary statistics on continuous and (non-ordinal) categorical variables.
+Lastly defines function `statsByRadius()` to calculate the summary statistics on circles of various radii.
+The `statsByRadius()` function loads the entire cropped square raster into RAM, takes subsets of the various circle sizes you input, and calculates summary statistics on them. **Note**: I edited these on 30 November.
 Previously, these functions used pre-calculated distance tables which gave erroneous results.
-Any geodiversity statistics from before 29 November 2017 are wrong.
+Any geodiversity statistics from before 30 November 2017 are wrong.

 ### 2.1 Extract pixels from different radii and calculate summary metrics

-There is a separate R script for each raster that was extracted.
 For the most part I used the command line to create virtual rasters (.vrt) from all the .tif files, which makes it easier to read them in parallel.
-They are all in the `spatial_data_extraction` folder.
-Temporary output files are written to `climstats`, `elevstats`, and `geostats` subdirectories in either the `data/bbs` or `data/fia` directories on the cluster.
+To extract pixels from a given geo variable raster and a given set of points (either BBS route centroids or FIA plot centers), you need to pass the appropriate arguments to `spatial_data_extraction/geoextract.sh` when submitting to the cluster.
+This shell script runs `spatial_data_extraction/master_extract.r`.
+Temporary output files are written to the  `allgeodiv` subdirectory in either the `data/bbs` or `data/fia` directories on the cluster.

 ### 2.2 Combine slices into single output files

 - `spatial_data_extraction/compileelev_bioclim.r`: Combines all extracted geodiversity metrics for both BBS and FIA and exports them to single .csv files, one for BBS and one for FIA.
-The master geodiversity .csv file is written to the `data/bbs` or `data/fia` directory on the cluster.
+The master geodiversity .csv file is written to the `data/bbs` or `data/fia` directory on the cluster. **Note**: As of 30 November, this has not yet been updated for the new workflow.
+Please stand by for updates.